Fieldwork

 Project Description:

-In 2024, the Workshop for Conservation and Documentation of Roman Pottery and Glass will be hosted for a 10th year by the National Institution Stobi, R. of North Macedonia at the Roman city of Stobi (today an archaeological park).
-It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman and Late Roman pottery and glass conservation.
-The participants are guided through the history and technology of Roman and Late Roman pottery and glass and consequent stages of their study, conservation, restoration and documentation.
-Both the theoretical and practical parts of the course will be based on ceramic and glass vessels found in the ancient city of Stobi.
+In 2025, the Workshop for Conservation and Documentation of Roman & Late Roman Pottery will be hosted for a 10th year by the National Institution Stobi, R. of North Macedonia at the Roman city of Stobi (today an archaeological park).
+It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman and Late Roman pottery conservation.
+The participants are guided through the history and technology of Roman and Late Roman pottery consequent stages of their study, conservation, restoration and documentation.
+Both the theoretical and practical parts of the course will be based on ceramic vessels found in the ancient city of Stobi.

 During the first two project weeks, students begin their training with replicas of ancient vessels.
 Once they reach an acceptable level of skill, accuracy and precision, they can progress to originals .
 Most students will be able to master conservation and restoration efforts within the course of this field school and expect to complete work on 3-5 artifacts by the end of the program, depending on the initial state of objects’ conservation, the necessity of conservation treatment and the individual performance of the student.